flowerking22/flowerking30/README.md

 - 👋 Hi, I’m @flowerking30
+- 🤾 Researcher
 - 👀 I’m interested in software development...
 - 🌱 I’m currently learning web technologies...
 - 💞️ I’m looking to collaborate on open source projects ...
 - 📫 How to reach me flowerking20@gmail.com
-- 🦁 i like to work with Google
+- 🦁 i like to join  with Google

 <!---